Who runs this place, anyway?

 IT/international studies…or just dealing with life as it comes.

-You can find their favourite anime/manga by checking out that one link that isn’t WordPress or Twitter in the top bar – that’s MagicConan14’s AniList.
+You can find their favourite anime/manga by checking out that one link that isn’t WordPress in the top bar – that’s MagicConan14’s AniList.
+Generally, they prefer action or comedies, although their highest ratings can sometimes go towards tragic romances instead.

 What’s the Spellbook?